treystr/bdi-web/src/content/blog/merchant-adoption.md

 ## Our Approach

-Our initiative to onboard local businesses is rooted in our nonprofit mission: providing **accessible education, hands-on support, and open-source tools** that empower communities to thrive with Bitcoin.
-Here’s how we do it:
+Our initiative to onboard local businesses is rooted in our not-for-profit mission: providing **accessible education, hands-on support, and open-source tools** that empower communities to thrive with Bitcoin.
+Here's how we do it:

 1. **Direct Outreach:** We meet business owners face-to-face, listen to their concerns, and explain the practical benefits of Bitcoin.
 2. **Hands-On Setup:** Our volunteers help local businesses install free, open-source Bitcoin payment software, ensuring they can self-custody funds securely.